elucian/bee/draft/readme.md

 ## Bee Draft

-In /draft folder we store ideas for future developement.
+In /draft folder we store ideas for future development.

 ## Procedure